awslabs/mountpoint-s3/package/README.md

 The container will create an `out` folder in the root of the Git repository containing the build artifacts.

-## Building locally

-If building outside Docker, your host needs the appropriate dependencies installed.
-On Amazon Linux 2, some dependencies come from EPEL, so you'll need to set that up first if you want to install a DEB:

-    sudo amazon-linux-extras install epel

-Then install the dependencies:

-    sudo yum install fuse fuse-devel make cmake3 clang git pkg-config dpkg fakeroot rpmdevtools tar python3

-You can skip `dpkg` and `fakeroot` if you don't want to compile a DEB, and `rpmdevtools` if you don't want to compile an RPM.
-Use the `--pkg-extensions` flag on the build script to specify which package to build.

-You'll also need Rust, and the [cargo-about] tool to generate third-party attribution documents:

-    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-    source "$HOME/.cargo/env"
-    cargo install --locked cargo-about

-Now run the build script:

-    python3 package.py --expected-version 0.3.0

-By default, the script will discover the Cargo workspace by walking up the directory hierarchy starting from the current working directory.
-You can manually specify the workspace root with the `--root-dir` argument.

-The script will create an `out` folder in the root of the Git repository containing the build artifacts.

 ## Building Amazon Linux 2023 SRPM

 For Amazon Linux 2023 specifically, you can build an SRPM (Source RPM) package using the dedicated build script. **The script must be run from the repository root directory:**